Confrontation at Borehamwood Vigil for Israeli Hostages

 That I disagreed with some of what he (and others that joined in) said, was labelled as me dismissing them, rather than simply not agreeing with them!

-Logic would dictate that if my not agreeing with them means I am dismissing them, then they’re not agreeing with me is dismissing me!
+Logic would dictate that if my not agreeing with them means I am dismissing them, then their not agreeing with me is dismissing me!
 That would have been childish for me to say though; so I didn’t say so.

 To me, dismissing means to treat someone or something as unworthy of consideration.
 I was open to their narratives, even if I voiced my disagreement.
 Not agreeing with people’s beliefs is not dismissive, in and of itself.
-Not tolerating their airing is.
+Not tolerating their airing is!

 Critical thinking is far too risky for many people.

 On my way home from the vigil, a woman stopped me in the street having seen my poster.
+Her approach was one she would likely consider agressive had I approached her as she did me.

 When (assuming me to support the anti-Israel rallies) she referred to me ‘You people’.
 She didn’t realise that I, like her, am Jewish!
 The concept of a Jew wanting equality for Palestinians seemed alien to her!